Land’s Sake is a registered nonprofit corporation to support environmental education programs, food donation programs, and land management.

 2. What does the future hold for Land’s Sake?
 Any new service offerings on the horizon?

 We are always looking at new ways to create more education programs.
+In fact, online English courses are now available for the benefit of adults who wants to improve their English skills.
+If you visit the Burlington English website, you’ll see the course offerings training and tests.
 We want to continue to push our mission, which is connecting people to the land to build community and inspire lifelong stewardship.

 3. What would you say sets Land’s Sake apart?